 Here’s a video that explains it better than I can:

 The term for what we want to happen is for the digits of pi to be a “normal” infinite number, which means that all combinations are equally likely to occur.
-If that proves out to be true – which it has not yet – then yes, you would have a case that the works of Shakespeare would appear.
+If that proves to be true – which it has not yet – then yes, you would have a case that the works of Shakespeare would appear.

-Personally I find it much more interesting to determine where your name appears in pi, or the longest string of repeating digits in pi.
+Personally, I find it much more interesting to determine where your name appears in pi or the longest string of repeating digits in pi.

 Conclusion